Pool of Radiance: Ruins of Myth Drannor: Plot

 The story is set in the city of New Phlan.
 A dracolich and his sorcerer queen have seized control of the Mythal, the ancient magic that once protected the long abandoned elven city of Myth Drannor.
 Once the elven ruin is completely in their thrall, the cult intends to expand its domination one city—and one soul—at a time.

 Athan's band of heroes are sent to Myth Drannor by Elminster to stop the dracolich Pelendralaar and the sorcerer queen Kya Mordrayn from using the power of the Mythal to conquer Faerûn.
 The player party is composed of some of the various volunteers assigned to defend Faerun against the appearance of spawn pools which are extensions of a pool of radiance.
 The player's party of heroes witness the appearance of a magical portal before them and hear a man crying for help, they enter the portal and arrive some time later at the ruins of Myth Drannor.
 The player must acquire the gauntlets of Moander (which were given by Elminster to Athan's band) in order to destroy the newly formed pool of radiance.
 The heroes must locate and acquire the gauntlets of Moander and they must learn the correct word of power to open them.
 They must then find the ring of calling in order to open the seal of Mythanthor so that they may escape the dungeons of Myth Drannor and enter the other parts of the city such as Windrider glade.

 The Baelnorn Mirroden Silverblade tells the party that the gem of the weave has been destroyed and that Kya Mordrayn will lose control of the Mythal if a new gem of the weave is attuned.
 The party then enlists the aid of ancient elf priestess Annorweyn Elvensong to attune a new gem of the weave but discovers that this cannot be done as the original gem of the weave is still intact.
 Mirroden is confronted by Annorweyn and the heroes learn that the gem of the weave is still intact and is in possession of the cult who have established the new pool of radiance beneath the ruins of castle Cormanthor.
 The party then traverse the catacombs and enter castle Cormanthor eventually reaching the pool of radiance through a magic portal.
 Kya Mordrayn is slain, the gem of the weave is destroyed and Pelendralaar breaks through a cave wall and enters into the chamber of the pool of radiance.
 The heroes slay Pelendraalar and use the gauntlets of Moander to destroy the pool.

 Development

 Producer Chuck Yager said the game was originally designed using the Advanced Dungeons & Dragons 2nd edition rules, but was converted to the 3rd edition rules partway through development.
 While Baldur's Gate II: Shadows of Amn implemented some elements from the 3rd edition, Ruins of Myth Drannor was the first game attempting to comprehensively adapt those rules.
+The game was originally scheduled to be released in May 2001.